ydahal1/ydahal1/jokes.md

-Did you hear the joke about the wandering nun?
-She was a roman catholic.
+I used to think I was indecisive, but now I'm not sure.

 [
-Mon Jan 19 00:33:52 UTC 2026
+Tue Jan 20 00:30:32 UTC 2026
  ]